Ravenna/llmsTxtGenerator/content/collections/clients/space-angels.md

     content:
       -
         type: text
-        text: 'Space Angels needed a comprehensive investment platform.
-Ravenna researched options and presented a range of ways that this goal could be achieved.  '
+        text: 'Space Angels has been a client since 2015.
+What began as a simple support contract has grown into two full web application builds and countless additional design and development engagements.  '
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'The selected option was to develop a Laravel-based web application built from the ground up to support Space Angels and their investors.'
+        text: 'Space Angels is an angel investment firm focused on early-stage Space startups.
+They operate a bespoke web-based investment platform from which they curate deals, manage members, and administrate the investments long term. '
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'This application has a wide range of features built for Investors and system management.  ' -
+        text: 'The platform is built on Laravel from the ground up to support Space Angels and their investors.
+The application feature-set is wide and covers Investors and system management.  '
+  -
     type: paragraph
     content: